mavisluan/random-users/README.md

 # RandomUsers Project

 This is a demo random users project, built with ReactJS.
 It displays a list of random users' information.

-# App Functions
+# App Functionalty

 The users will be able to get a new list of users by